OpenWIS/openwis-documentation/_rules2/2017-12-06-OpenWIS-Governance-Roles-Responsibilities.md

 * Conduct out-reach to encourage organisations to join as Partners
 * Coordinate initiation of new Projects (determine if proposed projects fit the purpose of the OpenWIS&reg; Association; review Project Charters; establish the PMC for the Project; appoint Project Leader; help determine the License under which the Project will operate; commission technical resources (from TC) required by the Project etc.)
 * Hold Projects accountable for delivering to their schedule and quality plan (PMC must agree release criteria with SC); assess whether they are ready to move from Incubation to Mature phase
-* Approve release of OpenWIS&reg; software
+* Approve release strategy for OpenWIS&reg; deliverables and hold PMCs accountable for adherence to their approved strategy
 * Review Project’s requests to amend their Charter
 * Recommend amendments to Articles and Internal Rules to Board
 * Arbitrate where Project-level issues cannot be resolved by the PMC or TC